 What are bonds – and how do they work?

 If you’re an Australian business with a contract or project in an international market, your overseas buyer may need security to protect themselves financially.
 You may also need to provide security if your business supplies goods or services to an Australian exporter.
-We could provide that security with the right bond to suit your needs.
+We could provide that security with the right solution to suit your needs.

 As an exporter, one of the biggest risks for your business is not getting paid.
 For your buyer, it’s the risk that you won’t be able to complete the contract.
-A bond can help protect both you and your buyer by acting as a type of financial insurance.

 Advance payment bonds